-From time to time the Company is involved in litigation arising in the ordinary course of business.
-Management believes that resolution of these matters will not result in any payment that, in the aggregate, would be material to its financial position or results of operations.
+From time to time the Company is involved in legal proceedings arising in the ordinary course of business.
+Although the results of these ordinary course matters cannot be predicted with certainty, we believe that the resolution of these matters will not, individually or in the aggregate, have a material adverse effect on our financial position or results of operations.